CAFDataProcessing/data-processing-service/utils/data-processing-task-submitter/README.md

 Number of times the application will try to contact an API required for base data creation before exiting during startup environment check.
 Defaults to -1, meaning the application will continue attempting to contact an API until it responds as healthy.

+#### CAF_TASKSUBMITTER_BASEDATA_OVERWRITE_EXISTING

+Whether existing data for boilerplate, classification and processing should be overwritten before creating new entries.
+Existing data that matches the names used for the base data workflows, expressions and tags will be removed if this is true.
+Defaults to true.

 #### CAF_TASKSUBMITTER_BASEDATA_PROCESSING_API_URL

 URL to a processing API web service.
 This will be used to create the processing workflow.
 Required if no workflow ID is provided.